bucs445fall2025/project-team-7/sprints/ch5_sprint/sprint_notes.md

 Elif Yildirim: Connect backend with database

-Hoyeon Yoo: Push database and work on database access
+Hoyeon Yoo: Push database, work on database access, and test CRUD on prisma